-In this blog post, let’s look at some possible signs that fish is dying, so that you can prepare yourself mentally if ever faced with the unfortunate situation.
+In this blog post, let’s look at some possible betta fish signs of dying, so that you can prepare yourself mentally if ever faced with the unfortunate situation.

 Why my betta fish died?
 It is widespread for a betta dies due to poor water conditions.
 These sensitive fish need special care, regularly monitoring their water quality and situation.
 Poor water can cause various problems that may result in the death of your betta fish.